Watch the interview on EWTN here Courtesy of EWTN Global Catholic Network.

 The book will be featured on a forthcoming edition of EWTN Bookmark.
 More information will appear when the show airs during the Auitumn of 2107.

 The book was mentioned during a segment of EWTN Live with Fr.
 Mitch Packwa.
-It can be viewed at this YouTube link, or in the following video beginning at minute 41:20.
+It can be viewed, courtesy of EWTN Global Network, at this YouTube link, or in the following video beginning at minute 41:20.

 William Whyte, “Finding sermons in the stones”, Church Times, posted 30 September 2016 at 12:02.
 Link here for subscribers.